makerportal/solar-char/README.md

-# solar-char
+# Solar Panel Characterization with Arduino
-Solar panel characterization and experiments with Arduino and Python.
+Solar panel characterization with Arduino, with data analyses in Python.